INT 188: STEM Exploration Course

 What is a STEM Research and Career Exploration Course?

-Introduction to Integrated Science and Career Exploration (INT 188) is a three-credit course that involves field and laboratory based data collection, data analysis, and lecture in the Science, Technology, Engineering, and Mathematics (STEM) disciplines, including participation in group-based directed research projects and career planning exercises, with guest lectures and daily activities centered on contemporary environmental issues and STEM innovations, and culminating in a student project based research symposium (August 11, 2022) at the end of the course.
-This four-week course includes 40+ hours of course and lab work during which students undertake a guided research project working with peers and career planning.
+Introduction to Integrated Science and Career Exploration (INT 188) is a three-credit course that involves field and laboratory based data collection, data analysis, and lecture in the Science, Technology, Engineering, and Mathematics (STEM) disciplines, including participation in group-based directed research projects and career planning exercises, with guest lectures and daily activities centered on contemporary environmental issues and STEM innovations, and culminating in a student project based research symposium (August 18, 2023) at the end of the course.
+This three-week course includes 40+ hours of course and lab work during which students undertake a guided research project working with peers and career planning.

 - Students apply basic science, math, and problem-solving skills to investigate a research question that is relevant and engaging.